bigjosh/trumpwap/README.md

 ## Customization

-You can replace the images in `/etc/plantwap/images` with anything you want (does not need to be plants).
+You can replace the image links in `urls.txt` with anything you want (does not need to be trumps).

 * If you use small or low res images, they will look crappy when they are scaled to repalce large source images
 * If you use large and hi res images, they will take longer to resize so there will be a longer delay the first time an image is injected at a given size

-After you change the images, you will should clear the cache and restart the server by entering...
+After you change the images, you need to clear the cache and restart the server by entering...

 ```
 sudo rm /var/www/html/images/*